 Frequently Asked Questions and Glossary

 Find answers to your grant-related questions and a glossary of terms below.
-If you have other questions or have terms you would like added to the glossary, contact us at 250.360.3215 or by email.
+If you have other questions or have terms you would like added to the glossary, please contact us.

 Frequently Asked Questions